survivejs/react-book/manuscript/11_linting_in_webpack.md

 ### Connecting ESlint with *package.json*

 In order to integrate ESLint with our project, we'll need to do a couple of little tweaks.
-First we'll need to hit
+First we'll need to execute

 ```bash
 npm i babel-eslint eslint eslint-plugin-react --save-dev